You have just been told that you need

 As a first step, how do you determine your probability of having a baby from IVF and how will doing one or two more IVF cycles impact your chances?

-Univfy PreIVF™ Report* is the only personalized report that provides both your probability of success and your financial options.
+The Univfy® PreIVF™ Report is the only personalized report that provides both your probability of success and your financial options.
 The Univfy PreIVF Report's accuracy and personalization is achieved by running your own health data through a scientifically validated IVF success prediction model that is based on your doctor's IVF center's own track record.
-IVF providers in
+IVF providers in participating centers use the Univfy PreIVF Report when counseling patients about the benefits and limitations of IVF.
+Further, you will learn how your chances of having a baby increase when you're planning for a course of 3 IVF cycles (if needed) over planning for just one.

-The report also helps providers offer in-house refund packages that increase your chances of having a baby by taking into account your possible need for multiple cycles and the cost of related procedures
+The report also helps providers offer in-house refund packages that increase your chances of having a baby by taking into account your possible need for multiple cycles and the cost of related procedures1 such as the freezing and storage of embryos, and having one or more transfers of viable frozen embryos.

 We provide an overview below of how an IVF refund package (also commonly called IVF refund plan, IVF refund program, or shared risk refund program) can help you stretch your dollar to maximize the chance of having a baby.

-A major benefit to patients receiving fertility care at Univfy participating centers is that Univfy technology -- using a combination of machine learning and AI -- helps
+A major benefit to patients receiving fertility care at Univfy participating centers is that Univfy technology — using a combination of machine learning and AI — helps IVF providers qualify 50 to 80% of their patients for an IVF refund opportunity.

-This is a game changer when compared with traditional IVF refund programs that typically qualify a fraction of patients due to the use of strict criteria with artificial cut-off levels for age, ovarian reserve and BMI -- methods that pre-date machine learning.
+This is a game changer when compared with traditional IVF refund programs that typically qualify a fraction of patients due to the use of strict criteria with artificial cut-off levels for age, ovarian reserve and BMI — methods that pre-date machine learning.

 Ask a Univfy-participating center about special pricing programs they may offer, such as a discounted multi-cycle package or an IVF refund program where patients are given partial or full refunds if they do not have a pregnancy or live birth after one IVF cycle or three IVF cycles.
-Some Univfy-participating centers offer a credit, instead of refund, that can be applied to a subsequent IVF cycle
+Some Univfy-participating centers offer a credit, instead of refund, that can be applied to a subsequent IVF cycle¹

 We will use an example of a three-cycle IVF refund program here to illustrate how you can significantly save money while maximizing your chances of having a baby from IVF.